 While arthritis medication can ease the symptoms of the disease, a sudden surge in inflammation can increase symptoms like joint pain, swelling, and fatigue.
 Flare-ups may last anywhere from a few days to months, and the holiday season often comes with triggers like stress and a lack of sleep that may leave seniors unable to enjoy time with loved ones.
-Here are some tips from Home Care Assistance of Fairfield for managing flares during the holidays to share with your senior loved one so he or she can focus on what matters.
+Here are some tips from Fairfield Home Care Assistance for managing flares during the holidays to share with your senior loved one so he or she can focus on what matters.

 1. Ask for help with holiday tasks

 Friends and family may not realize just how much stress affects arthritis.
 Be sure to let your loved ones know that you may need help with specific tasks or if you would prefer to skip or change especially stressful traditions.